hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 A neat feature is that the configuration file is watched and any changes will cause Monika to reload.

-You may also specify a configuration from some remote resource, which you can specify using the same `-c` flag and using a URI.
+You can also use a configuration from some remote resource, which you specify using the same `-c` flag and a URI address.

 ```bash
 monika -c https://raw.githubusercontent.com/hyperjumptech/monika/main/config_sample/config.desktop.example.yml
 ```

-For remote configuration files, you can additionaly specify how often (in seconds) Monika check for changes using the `--config-interval` switch like this:
+For remote configuration files, you can additionaly specify how often (in seconds) Monika checks for changes with the `--config-interval` switch like this:

 ```bash
 monika -c https://raw.githubusercontent.com/hyperjumptech/monika/main/config_sample/config.desktop.example.yml --config-interval 10